 There are a few quintessential stereotypes associated with Christmas: ice skating, wool sweaters covered in gaudy bobbles, crunchy sugar cookies, Santa Clause, and of course, The Polar Express.
-Conversely, there are some concepts and places distinctly not associated with Christmas.
-Surfing, barbecues, and flip flops certainly do not conjure up images of sugar plums.
-Neither does the word “Arizona.”
+The word Arizona, however, doesn’t usually bring those feeling, it’s more of a spring break type of destination.
 Therefore, you might be surprised to hear of Polar Express Arizona.

 It might seem odd to hear that one of the West’s greatest Christmastime traditions happens along a snowy passage of the notorious Route 66.
-Each year, the town of Williams, Arizona, better known as the gateway to the Grand Canyon, finds itself home to the Polar Express.
+Each year, in Northern Arizona, the town of Williams, better known as the gateway to the Grand Canyon, finds itself home to the Polar Express.

 About the Polar Express Experience

 The Polar Express in Arizona is a holiday family attraction for all those who love the story, Christmastime, and embracing the holiday spirit.